nix-community/nixos-anywhere/docs/howtos/nix-path.md

 }
 ```

-Advantage: This solution will be automatically kept up-to-date everytime the
+Advantage: This solution will be automatically kept up-to-date every time the
 flake is updated.

 In your shell you will see something in your `$NIX_PATH`: